echoezz/ShadowX/readme.md

 </p>

 ## Using the tool:
-- Currently, this tool is only tested and used in Kali Environment only
+- Currently, this tool is only tested and used in Linux Environment only
-- After cloning, renamed the main folder to "ShadowX", then place the folder inside Kali Directory (/kali/ShadowX)
+- After cloning, renamed the main folder to "ShadowX", then place the folder inside in your user home Directory (/home/kali/ShadowX)

 - The folder structure will be like this: